fluxninja/aperture/docs/content/reference/policies/spec.md

 <dt>in_ports</dt>
 <dd>

-([AutoscalerDecreasingGradientIns](#autoscaler-decreasing-gradient-ins)) Input ports for the Gradient.
+([AutoScalerDecreasingGradientIns](#auto-scaler-decreasing-gradient-ins)) Input ports for the Gradient.

 </dd>
 <dt>parameters</dt>
 <dd>

-([AutoscalerDecreasingGradientParameters](#autoscaler-decreasing-gradient-parameters)) Gradient parameters for the controller.
+([AutoScalerDecreasingGradientParameters](#auto-scaler-decreasing-gradient-parameters)) Gradient parameters for the controller.
 Defaults and constraints:

 - slope = 1
 - min_gradient = -Inf (must be less than 1)